-We continue to ask the children to bring in a minimum of equipment from home into school - they do not need to bring in pencil cases and stationery, and the only bags they need to bring in are their school book bag and their drawstring P.E bag.
+We continue to ask the children to bring in a minimum of equipment from home into school - they do not need to bring in pencil cases and stationery, and the only bag that they need to bring in is their school book bag.
 Please do not bring in rucksacks.
 This helps us keep classrooms and shared areas tidier and prevents property from being lost.

-Children need to remember to bring a named water bottle each day as the water fountains have been turned off for health and safety reasons.

-Children also need to bring in a snack for morning break as the free school fruit has been suspended for now.
+Children need to remember to bring a named water bottle each day.
+Children also need to bring in a snack for morning break.